Jignesh-Nyusoft/test.io/_careers/2024-08-software-engineer.md

 ---
 title: "Software Engineer"
-short: We are looking for a passionate software engineer with interesting in AI/ML.
+short: We are looking for a passionate software engineer with an interest in AI/ML.
 date: 2024-08-20
 layout: careerdetail
 image: "/assets/images/website/career/mascot.png"
 ---

-If interested, please send your resume to jobs@logicstar.ai .
+If interested, please send your resume to jobs@logicstar.ai.
 We do not accept unsolicited resumes from recruiters or agencies.

 LogicStar AG is a dynamic and innovative startup focused on developing cutting-edge reliable AI for code and software applications.
 We are a team of researchers, engineers, and product people who focus on cutting-edge research and quickly bringing it to a product.